 4 - 5 periods of working out, running and training.
 Program includes access to the indoor pool on select days, training in the fitness training center and outdoor trail runs.
 These campers are part of the LX opening and closing ceremonies.

 ABOUT OUR LOCATIONS:

 LINX Outward Adventures Camp launches out of our amazing Dana Hall Campus each day (campers are dropped off and picked up from Dana Hall each day)!
 Campers explore all the campus has to offer (over 50-acres of state-of-the-art amenities, an archery range, a 34' indoor rock climbing wall and a high school regulation sized swimming pool).
-In addition, throughout the week, the campers, accompanied by their counselors, take the LINX Shuttle to our Elm Bank Campus (only 2 miles away) where they explore 180-acres of forest trails, woodlands for fort building, fishing and canoeing on the Charles River and much more!
+In addition, throughout the week, the campers, accompanied by their counselors, take the LINX Shuttle to explore 180-acres of forest trails, woodlands for fort building, fishing and canoeing on the Charles River and much more!

 Campers in the Outward Adventures Camp can elect to participate in the Dana Hall lunch plan.

 Swimming is available to Outward Adventure Campers.
 Please click here to learn more (OA is a "Specialty Camp").